caterinaburanelli/CSS_socialforce/README.rst

 results of the simulations can be plotted by running the read_and_plot.py file

-    - the file path has to be edited depednig on which resutls are being accessed
+    - the file path has to be edited depending on which resutls are being accessed